minxinping0105/archipelago-hotstuff/README.md

 user1@driver: mkdir ./deploy/exp1-archipelago-local/data

 # make sure that you can ssh directly to your local machine
-# i.e., ssh user1@127.0.0.1 works without typing passwords or something
+# i.e., ssh user1@127.0.0.1 works without typing passwords (see ssh-copy-id)
 # run servers; change user1 below to your own username
 user1@driver: ./deploy/exp1-archipelago-local/run_server.sh user1
 # feel free to type some enters to continue